rjregenold/timer/README.markdown

 ### Cancel a timer

-Use this if you accidentally started a timer, or if you do not want to keep the current timer entry.
+Use this if you accidentally started a timer, or if you do not want to record the current timer entry.

 ```